The Clear Edge

 • Team Lead → Manages operations (2–3 people)

-Example: Maya hired an operations lead.
-Reduced her direct reports from 8 to 2.
-Freed 12 hours weekly from management overhead.
+Example: Maya hired an operations lead, reduced her direct reports from 8 to 2, and freed 12 hours a week from management overhead.

 Build 2: Standardized Reporting Cadence

-Why: You don’t know what’s working until problems surface.
-The team doesn’t know priorities.
+Why: You don’t know what’s working until problems surface, and the team doesn’t know what to prioritize.

 What: Reporting rhythm: